sam-gowland/growth_rates/README.md

 * Adding support for fitting growth data to the Gompertz curve
 * More metadata functionality when analyzing large datasets with many experiments

+## Contact
+I love talking about science and hearing that people are using my work!
+If you have any questions about how to use growth rates or suggestions on how to make it better, feel free to connect with me on LinkedIn at https://www.linkedin.com/in/samgowland/